pypa/packaging.python.org/source/distributing.rst

 Register your project
 ---------------------

-Next, if this is the first release, you currently need to explicitly register your project prior to uploading.
+Next, if this is the first release, **unless you use twine**, you need to explicitly register your project prior to uploading.
+If you intend to upload your project using twine (see :ref:`Upload your distributions` below), you can skip this step, as twine will register and upload your project in one step.

-There are three ways to do this:
+There are two ways to do register manually:

 1. Use `the form on the PyPI website
    <https://pypi.python.org/pypi?%3Aaction=submit_form>`_, to upload your
    ``PKG-INFO`` info located in your local project tree at ``myproject.egg-info/PKG-INFO``.
 If you don't have that file or directory, then run ``python setup.py egg_info`` to have it generated.
-2. Run ``twine register dist/mypkg.whl``, and :ref:`twine` will register your project based on the package metadata in the specified files.
-Your ``~/.pypirc`` must already be appropriately configured for twine to work.
-3. **(Not recommended):** Run ``python setup.py register``.
+2. **(Not recommended):** Run ``python setup.py register``.
 If you don't have a user account already, a wizard will create one for you.
 This approach is covered here due to it being mentioned in other guides, but it is not recommended as it may use a plaintext HTTP or unverified HTTPS connection